DavidH-dev93/moderntax-challenge/README.md

 The shipping manager can import the family data.
 When the system receives the input file then the brush color counts will be displayed in the format below.

+Note: An example input file is provided at the bottom of this document.

 ```
 BRUSH PREFERENCES
 blue: 2